Locations:

 What is a doula?

-A doula is a trained professional who assists you before, during and shortly after childbirth.
-Doulas aren't medical professionals, and they can't deliver your baby.
-Instead, they complement the care you receive from your healthcare team (obstetrician-gynecologists, nurses, midwives, etc.).
-Doulas share nonmedical information about giving birth.
-They offer physical and emotional support to provide you with a positive childbirth experience.
+A doula is a person who assists you before, during and shortly after childbirth.
+Doulas aren’t medical professionals, and they can’t deliver your baby.
+Instead, they complement the care you receive from your healthcare team (like obstetricians, nurses and midwives).
+Doulas offer physical and emotional support so you can have a positive birth experience.
+They’re someone who advocates for you and helps you feel empowered, comfortable and cared for.
+Some people call their doula a birth coach or a birth companion.

 Advertisement